at Browning

 At Browning, we don't believe any single tool is always the right one.
 A pencil and paper, a conversation, a whiteboard, a book, and an AI model each have a place in a student's education.
 Our job is to know the difference — and to teach our students to know it, too.

-The data from our Reclaiming Focus study confirmed what we already believed: our community is ready to talk, and eager to build practical alternatives.
+Its findings confirmed what we already believed: our community is ready to talk, and eager to build practical alternatives.
 Families are not asking us to solve home life.
 They are asking for partnership and better defaults.

 — Aaron Grill, Director of Innovation and TechnologyData sources: Student survey (194), parent survey (55), faculty survey (35), advisory discussions, and parent coffees across all three divisions.